varadanvk/classroom-to-notion/README.md

 2. Update the `NOTION_DATABASE_ID` and `ACTIVITIES_DATABASE_ID` in your `.env` file with these IDs

 3. Run the setup activities script:

 ```
 python setup.py
 ```
+This will prompt you to input your teacher's name for each activity.
+Once that is finished, all your activity relations will be added in.

 5. Run the scheduelr script:
 ```